bestkanthed/test_iitbaba/TO_DOS.md

 1) Think about the icon and fix it.
 2) Think about the icon for iitbaba.
 3) Improve and highlight the free tee page.
+Ask a really intesrting question.
 4) Name of the website.
 5) Improve default image quality.
 4) Make the pictures all the same.
+6) Create a really intersting question and share it on facebook to people so that the wanna join.

 // Ask someone for help. => From all your friends.
 // Make a list of all friend and ask them all for help.
-1) Satwik, Shubham, Joshi.
+1) Satwik, Shubham.
 // Fix time for everything.
 // Post stories anonumusly with code name.
 // Post question anonumusly or nonumusly with and up vote.